A convergence study of SGD-type methods for stochastic optimization: Introduction

 \section{Introduction}

 In this article, we study the convergence analysis of stochastic gradient descent (SGD) type methods to the optimization problem

 where $f, f_i:\mathbb{R}^d \rightarrow \mathbb{R}$ are continuously differentiable functions and $S$ is the number of samples in machine learning.
 Recently, stochastic gradient descent (SGD) has played a significant role in training machine learning models when $S$ is very large and $x$ has many components.
 The SGD is derived from gradient descent by replacing $\nabla f$ with $\nabla f_{s_k}$, where $s_k$ is a random variable uniformly sampled from $\{1,2,\ldots,S\}$.
-The iterative format is often read as
+The iterative format is often read as { } where $\alpha_k$ is the learning rate, which satisfies the assumption (Divergence condition):